Peter Pace: 2000s: Joint Chiefs of Staff

 Pace was promoted to general and assumed duties as the commander-in-chief of United States Southern Command on September 8, 2000, until September 30, 2001, when he was appointed Vice Chairman of the Joint Chiefs of Staff.
 On August 12, 2005, he was succeeded as vice chairman by Admiral Edmund P. Giambastiani.

-On April 22, 2005, at a White House press conference, President George W. Bush nominated Pace to be the next Chairman of the Joint Chiefs of Staff.
+On April 22, 2005, at a White House press conference, President George W. Bush nominated Pace to be the next chairman of the Joint Chiefs of Staff.
 The previous chairman, Richard Myers, retired from the position on September 30, 2005.

 On his nomination, Pace said, "This is an incredible moment for me.
 It is both exhilarating and humbling.
 It's exhilarating because I have the opportunity, if confirmed by the Senate, to continue to serve this great nation.
 It's humbling because I know the challenges ahead are formidable."

 On June 29, 2005, Pace appeared before the Armed Services Committee for consideration of his nomination and was later confirmed by the Senate.
-On September 30, 2005, Pace was sworn in as the 16th Chairman of the Joint Chiefs of Staff.
+On September 30, 2005, Pace was sworn in as the 16th chairman of the Joint Chiefs of Staff.

 On November 29, 2005, Pace was present at a press conference given by US Secretary of Defense Donald Rumsfeld, where Rumsfeld said that "the United States does not have a responsibility" to prevent torture by Iraqi officials.
 Pace drew a distinction between the national responsibility of the United States and the responsibility of individual service members, saying "It is the absolute responsibility of every U.S. service member, if they see inhumane treatment being conducted, to intervene, to stop it".

 In 2006 Pace was named Grand Marshal of New York City's Columbus Day parade.

+In a 2007 interview with the Chicago Tribune, Pace was asked about the don't ask, don't tell policy and said "I believe that homosexual acts between individuals are immoral and that we should not condone immoral acts...
+I do not believe that the armed forces of the United States are well served by a saying through our policies that it's OK to be immoral in any way."
+The comments sparked backlash from legislators such as Senator John Warner, Speaker Nancy Pelosi, and Congressman Marty Meehan.
+Pace later said he regretted the comments and that they were his "personal moral views."

 After White House officials asserted that Iran was supplying insurgents in Iraq with munitions, Pace questioned the validity of the claim in a February 2007 press conference.
 Specifically, Pace questioned the existence of direct evidence linking the Iranian government to the supply of the weapons, explosively formed penetrators.